Hypnotic: Other drugs

-Effectiveness
+Various other types of drugs have also been found to produce hypnotic-type effects in scientific research.
+Examples include histamine H3 receptor agonists like α-methylhistamine, BP 2.94, GT-2203 (VUF-5296), and SCH-50971, adenosine A1 and A2A receptor agonists like adenosine and YZG-331, and dopamine D1 receptor receptor antagonists like NNC 01-0687 (ADX-10061, CEE-03-310, NNC-687).

+Comparative effectiveness

 A major systematic review and network meta-analysis of medications for the treatment of insomnia was published in 2022.
-It found a wide range of effect sizes (standardized mean difference (SMD)) in terms of efficacy for insomnia.
-The assessed medications included benzodiazepines (e.g., temazepam, triazolam, many others) (SMDs 0.58 to 0.83), Z-drugs (eszopiclone, zaleplon, zolpidem, zopiclone) (SMDs 0.03 to 0.63), sedative antidepressants and antihistamines (doxepin, doxylamine, trazodone, trimipramine) (SMDs 0.30 to 0.55), the antipsychotic quetiapine (SMD 0.07), orexin receptor antagonists (daridorexant, lemborexant, seltorexant, suvorexant) (SMDs 0.23 to 0.44), and melatonin receptor agonists (melatonin, ramelteon) (SMDs 0.00 to 0.13).
+It found a widely varying range of effect sizes (standardized mean difference or SMD) in terms of clinical effectiveness for insomnia.
+The assessed medications and their effect sizes included benzodiazepines (e.g., temazepam, triazolam, many others) (SMDs 0.58 to 0.83), Z-drugs (eszopiclone, zaleplon, zolpidem, zopiclone) (SMDs 0.03 to 0.63), sedative antidepressants and antihistamines (doxepin, doxylamine, trazodone, trimipramine) (SMDs 0.30 to 0.55), the antipsychotic quetiapine (SMD 0.07), orexin receptor antagonists (daridorexant, lemborexant, seltorexant, suvorexant) (SMDs 0.23 to 0.44), and melatonin receptor agonists (melatonin, ramelteon) (SMDs 0.00 to 0.13).
 The certainty of evidence varied and ranged from high to very low depending on the medication.
-Certain medications often used as hypnotics, including the antihistamines diphenhydramine, hydroxyzine, and promethazine and the antidepressants amitriptyline and mirtazapine, were not included in analyses due to insufficient data.
+Certain medications often used as hypnotics, including the antihistamines diphenhydramine, hydroxyzine, and promethazine and the antidepressants amitriptyline and mirtazapine among others, were not included in analyses due to insufficient data.

 Risks

 The use of sedative medications in older people generally should be avoided.
-These medications are associated with poorer health outcomes, including cognitive decline.

-Therefore, sedatives and hypnotics should be avoided in people with dementia, according to the clinical guidelines known as the Medication Appropriateness Tool for Comorbid Health Conditions in Dementia (MATCH-D).
+These medications are associated with poorer health outcomes, including cognitive decline, fall, and bone fractures.
+Sedatives and hypnotics should also be avoided in people with dementia, according to the clinical guidelines known as the Medication Appropriateness Tool for Comorbid Health Conditions in Dementia (MATCH-D).
 The use of these medications can further impede cognitive function for people with dementia, who are also more sensitive to side effects of medications.
+Some hypnotics, such as low-dose doxepin, melatonin receptor agonists, and orexin receptor antagonists, may be safer and more appropriate in older adults however.